 Now it time to Grant rights for your Service Account to access Groups or Drive etc.

 Finally, as a Google Apps domain administrator, you need to go to your regular Google Apps Domain admin console at admin.google.com (not the Google Developers Console this time).

-The Client Name will be the Client ID of the Service Account you created earlier.
+The Client ID of the Service Account you created earlier.
 E.g. 1234567890123456.
-You can copy this from the yellow box labelled ‘Service Account Client ID / Name’ in your WordPress settings page.
+You can copy this from the yellow box labeled ‘Service Account Client ID / Name’ in your WordPress settings page.
 (You would also be able to look it up from the Google Developers Console project page, within the Service Account you created earlier.)

-In the box labelled ‘One or More API Scopes’ copy and paste the scopes list you can see in the other yellow box in the WordPress settings page.
-For the Enterprise Login plugin, the scopes required should be only:
+In the box labeled ‘One or More API Scopes,’ copy and paste the scopes list you can see in the other yellow box in the WordPress settings page.
+For the Enterprise Login plugin, the scopes required should be:

 Now, your extensions should be able to use your Service Account to do their job.
 Any problems should be highlighted when those plugins attempt to do their jobs – so check any logs they may provide (e.g. Logs tab in settings for the Enterprise login plugin), or error messages they display on the screen.

 Please do not hesitate to get in touch with us if you have any questions at all about Service Accounts or the Google Apps platform in general!
-Email firstname.lastname@example.org.
+Email us.